Holy Trinity Catholic Secondary School (Oakville): Extra-curricular activities

-Holy Trinity's Student Council consists of two representatives from each grade and 2 co-presidents.
+Holy Trinity's Student Council is elected in May of the preceding school year and consists of 3 to 4 representatives from each grade, a vice-president and a president.
 Council runs many school events such as dances, spirit days and assemblies.
 Grades 10-12 can run for council at the end of the school year, while grade nines run in September.
+Holy Trinity's Student Athletic Council (SAC) consists of hundreds of volunteers and an elected vice-president and president.
+SAC is a subcommittee of Student Council.